 - A working Android Phone with the performance issue

-- A Linux, Windows PC, or Mac with ADB drivers installed and configured
+- A Linux, Windows PC, or Mac with ADB drivers installed and configured.
+Here’s a guide to Install ADB and Fastboot Drivers in 15 Seconds: All Versions

-After installing and configuring the ADB drives, check whether the drivers are working or not by typing following command in the command prompt or Terminal
+After installing and configuring the ADB drives, check whether the drivers are working or not.
+Type following command in the command prompt or Terminal

-If you get output, means drivers are configured and you can proceed to next steps.
+If you get an output, it means drivers are configured and you can proceed to the next steps.
+If you get ADB not recognized or supported, read how to install ADB drivers on Windows and Mac.

 - Unlock your Android Phone and go to About Phone or About Device section

-- Under About Phone, look for Build Number.
+- Look for Build Number.
 If it’s not there, try to explore options and find the build number

-- Now go back o settings and look for Developers Options
+- Now go back to Settings and look for Developers Options

-- Under Developers option, scroll down and turn ON ‘USB Debugging’
+- Under Developer Options, scroll down and turn ON ‘USB Debugging‘

-- Next, connect your Android device to the PC via USB cable and open the Terminal or command prompt window
+- Connect your Android device to the PC via USB cable

 - Type following command followed by the Enter/Return key